 Paying employees on time has become harder due to the pandemic, lamented Matthew Shia, owner of home-based bakery ONLYKAI.
-Due to supply chain and shipment delays, supplier deliveries are often not received on time and this affects the business’ ability to pay its staff.
+Due to supply chain and shipment delays, supplier deliveries are often not received on time, affecting the business’ ability to pay its staff.

 “Production gets delayed.
-The constant worry about not having sufficient cash flow to tide us over bulkier supplier payments is always there,” said Matthew.
+The constant worry about not having sufficient cash flow to tide us over bulkier supplier payments is always there,” says Matthew.

 Matthew is not alone in facing the daily stressors of managing finances.
 Raynald Zhang, founder of local eyewear business Foptics, said that because its business’ sales come from various online and offline sources, keeping track of finances becomes difficult.